tecoboot/fdpl-debian/README.md

 Files in ./firmware folder are deployed on "/" root-folder during build.
 These are also copied during installation.

-Sync to git repository with `fdpl-update.sh` script.
+Sync with git repository with `fdpl-update.sh` script.

 Use file fdpl.vars for adjustments.
-These are copied during installation, but lost at update.
+These are copied during installation, but *lost at update*.

 Use file fdpl.local.vars for *local* adjustments.
 These will not be copied and will not be overwritten at update.

+Note that recent Debian i386 *does not* run on PC Engines Alix boards, Debian requires i868 instruction set.

 Have fun with FDPL-Debian !!!